collorg/halfORM/README.md

 has one method:
 - the ```set``` method allows you to constrain a foreign key with a Relation object,
 - a foreign key is a transitional object, so when you "call" an FKey object, you get the relation it points to.
-This relation is then constrained by the Relation object of origin.
+This relation is constrained by the Relation object of origin.

 Okay, let's see an example.
 Remember the ```blog.comment``` relation?